Exemptions — Honey bee products. (Expires July 1, 2017.)

 (2) The exemption provided in subsection (1) of this section does not apply to any person selling such products at retail or to any person selling manufactured substances or articles.

-(3) The definitions in this subsection apply to this section.
+(3) The definitions in this subsection apply throughout this section unless the context clearly requires otherwise.

 (a) "Bee colony" means a natural group of honey bees containing seven thousand or more workers and one or more queens, housed in a man-made hive with movable frames, and operated as a beekeeping unit.